Olen/kea_hooks/README.md

 * @OPTION_82_1@ = Value of sub option 1 in Option 82 ("Agent Circuit ID") (sanitized): <em>Router01_ge-0_0_4_1</em>
 * @OPTION_82_2@ = Value of sub option 2 in Option 82 ("Agent Remote ID") (sanitized): <em>customer-id-100000</em>
 * @OPTION_82_6@ = Value of sub option 6 in Option 82 ("Subscriber-ID") (sanitized): <em>customer-id-100000</em>

+### Note about giaddr
+The hook also supports a special case where you can automatically insert the "giaddr" as default router in the DHCP-reply.
+Simply set Option 3 ("routers") to "0.0.0.0" in the kea-config, and that value will be replaced by the data from "giaddr" in the request (if it is set).

+This might sound like a strange thing to do, but it allows you to greatly simplify the config for certain cases.
+You can have *one* common subnet defined for several locations, and each device will get the correct default gateway.
+This might be feasible in situations where the clients are not supposed to connect to each other - like provisioning of CPEs or other devices.

 ## Build